 The 2021/22 fee noted above is an estimate provided by Grant Thornton.
-Due to ongoing work, the final fee is subject to change and will differ from the accounts, shown above, because the fees are still subject to approval by PSAA.
+Due to ongoing work, the final fee is subject to change and will differ from the amount accrued in the accounts, shown above, because the fees are still subject to approval by PSAA.
 A total of £146,500 of non audit services work has been completed and is to be billed.